 Provide a liaison person

 It is critical to have a dedicated onboarding liaison person for remote onboarding.
 Not only will they fill in the role of the informal mentor, but also answer any questions as they come up.
 Make sure you identify, appoint and communicate about this liaison early on.
 If possible, this mentor should be someone other than the person’s manager, so that there is no formality in asking questions.
-A new employee can have a lot of questions, and the last thing you want is having them feel uncertain about who to ask.
+A new employee can have a lot of questions, and the last thing you want is to have them feel uncertain about who to ask.

 Create a connection before their first day